Looking Closely at the Growth Curve for ChampionX Corporation (CHX)

-ChampionX Corporation (NASDAQ:CHX) went down by -8.80% from its latest closing price compared to the recent 1-year high of $28.08.
-The company’s stock price has collected -12.93% of loss in the last five trading sessions.
+ChampionX Corporation (NASDAQ:CHX) went up by 6.83% from its latest closing price compared to the recent 1-year high of $28.08.
+The company’s stock price has collected -3.84% of loss in the last five trading sessions.

 Is It Worth Investing in ChampionX Corporation (NASDAQ :CHX) Right Now?